InterWorks/Snowflake-Python-Functionality/README.md

 Many of the stored procedures and UDFs above are paired with articles available in the [Snowflake with Python series on the InterWorks blog](https://interworks.com/blog/series/snowflake-with-python).

-## InterWorks Snowpark for Python
+## Shared InterWorks Snowpark Package

-To simplify creating Snowpark sessions for the enclosed Python scripts, a custom module called "interworks_snowpark" has been used.
-More details can be found in the "interworks_snowpark" subdirectory.
-This subdirectory also contains instructions on how to configure your local environment for Snowpark for Python, along with how you can leverage `conda_requirements.yml` or `requirements.txt` files.
+To simplify creating Snowpark sessions for the enclosed scripts, a custom module called "interworks_snowpark" has been used.
+More details can be found in the [InterWorks Snowpark for Python GitHub repository](https://github.com/interworks/InterWorks-Snowpark-for-Python).
+This repository also contains instructions on how to configure your local environment for Snowpark for Python, and pairs well with this [Definitive Guide to Snowflake Sessions with Snowpark for Python](https://interworks.com/blog/2022/09/02/a-definitive-guide-to-snowflake-sessions-with-snowpark-for-python/).

 ## Stored Procedures